 - Provide the following day’s written notice of your intent to not renew the sublease and original lease, depending on how often rent is paid:

 - Seven days (7) for a tenancy where rent is paid weekly

 - Thirty days (30) for a tenancy where rent is paid monthly or quarterly

 - Sixty days (60) for a tenancy where rent is paid yearly

 Illinois Sublease FAQs

 Is subletting illegal in Illinois?

 Illinois doesn’t have any laws that specifically allow or prohibit subletting —it all depends on the lease.
-If a lease doesn’t mention subletting or specifically permits it, the tenant is free to enter a sublease agreement without any further permission from their landlord.
+If a lease doesn’t mention subletting or explicitly permits it, the tenant is free to enter a sublease agreement without further permission from their landlord.

 On the other hand, if the lease states that landlord permission is required (or expressly bans subletting), the tenant will be in breach of their original lease if they enter a sublease agreement without the landlord’s consent.

 What happens if a landlord refuses to approve a sublease agreement?